Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

 Make sure you do thorough research and speak to a few law firms before choosing.
-They should give you a free initial consultation meeting.
+They should give you a free initial consultation.
 Your solicitor can explain the options for funding the initial investigation and potential claim.

-Once funding is in place, your solicitor will get all relevant medical notes and records from the hospitals and other health practitioners involved.
+Once funding is in place, your solicitor will get all relevant medical notes and records.

 Independent medical experts will use these notes and records, and a statement you give your solicitor, to prepare a report.
 Those expert reports will either support the claim or say that a claim is not sustainable.

-If the reports support a claim, the next stage is to work out the value of the claim.
-An accurate assessment is carried out using further expert reports from many therapists and professionals.
+If the reports support a claim, the next stage is to assess its value, using further expert reports from therapists and professionals.

 This will look at three distinct issues:

-Making a claim can be a long process and depends on many things that your solicitor can't directly control.
-These include the availability of experts to report promptly and where a claim goes to trial, the court timetable.
+Making a claim can be a long process.
+It depends on many things that your solicitor can't control.
+These include the availability of experts to report and where a claim goes to trial, the court timetable.
 It is inappropriate to conclude an action in negligence until there is an actual prognosis and detailed understanding of how future needs can be met.

-If the injured person has a significant intellectual impairment, whether or not from the injury, the limitation period of three years will not apply.
-So it's worth enquiring, even if the person involved is over 21.
+If the injured person has a significant intellectual impairment, whether or not from the injury, the limit of 3 years will not apply.
+So it's worth enquiring, even if the person is over 21.

 Find out how @Scope is helping people to feel more confident about disability.
 Help us #EndTheAwkward http://bit.ly/2egoZQx